Top French festivals 2017

 November to December: Lille Christmas Market

 Get into the festive spirit with Lille's month-long Christmas Market.
 The Place Rihour is taken over by stalls selling arts and crafts.
 There's entertainment for children plus a Ferris wheel and traditional Christmas delicacies to try or take away.
 Visitors with children can have photos taken with Father Christmas, who attends the market and participates in a spectacular event on the Saturday before Christmas — when he ‘falls’ from the Chamber of Commerce's 80-metre-high Belfry.
-Check for 2016 dates.
+Check for 2017 dates.
+Read Expatica's guide on Christmas markets in Europe for other Christmas markets you can visit during the winter season.

 Early December: Le Grand Tasting